Erik-Aasen/veganFoodFind/README.md

 - A MERN full stack application that allows users to upload meals with images and provides an interactive search selector for finding meals by city

-- Implemented authorization with session based authentication using passport.js and stored with React Context
+- Session based authentication using passport.js and stored with React Context

 - MongoDB Atlas management and integration